The purpose of this article is to explain how to setup Random Forest

 - The Actual vs Predicted scatter plot shows the values of the predicted response variable versus the actual values of the response variable in the data set.

 - The predicted response vs predictor column scatter plot shows how closely the model predicted the response column based on the unique values of all the variables in the model.

-In the Actuals vs Predicted sctatter plot, the closer the markers are to the straight line fit, the more accurate the model.
+- In the Actuals vs Predicted scatter plot, the closer the markers are to the straight line fit, the more accurate the model.

 - Open the filter panel by clicking the filter icon on the top bar.

 - Choose the correct filtering scheme